dwuu10/FinalProject_Beans/README.md

 RoadMap/To-Do list:

+saving/loading (read/write to text files, local database?)

-CRUD functionality (cheat mode to edit values, ability to add new cities)
+cheat mode to edit values, ability to add new cities?

 converting to GoDot project? (will allow for proper GUI)